- Leonardo DiCaprio and Carey Mulligan in The Great Gatsby

 “You knew you were in the Twenties, but it was relevant to the here and now.
 Jay-Z’s soundtrack had the spunk and frenetic energy of Jazz Age-era music, but the songs and artists were all modern.

 “For the movie, Luhrmann worked with costumer (and his wife) Catherine Martin, to create a style that looked back and forward in the same moment.
-The Tory Blog asked Catherine about her soft spot for Daisy, inspiring strong women and balancing work and marriage.” — Tory
+Tory Daily asked Catherine about her soft spot for Daisy, inspiring strong women and balancing work and marriage.” — Tory

 Catherine Martin Q&A